yunusyurtturk/fdal/README.md

 	- Subscription to changes
 	- Querying

 So instead of directly using Firestore or Realtime Database's API, I made an abstraction layer for these 2 database solutions and provide common functionalities through it.

-### Warning!
-I build this library to solve my personal problems, later decided to share with public.
-Use with caution.
-It is not complete and  I dont have passion to make it a complete library.
-Also it may not be  a complete solution for your problems.
-Don't hesitate to make it complete for you ;).
-I'm sure it'd give insights to many people.
+Also make sure to read Warning! section!

 ### Core classes